Pentito

 Tommaso Buscetta (with sunglasses), the first important pentito of the Sicilian Mafia, escorted into a court of law.

-Pentito (/it/; lit. "repentant"; plural: pentiti) is used colloquially to designate collaborators of justice in Italian criminal procedure terminology who were formerly part of criminal organizations and decided to collaborate with a public prosecutor.
-The judicial category of pentiti was originally created in 1970s to combat violence and terrorism during the period of left-wing and right-wing terrorism known as the Years of Lead.
+Pentito (/it/, lit. 'repentant'; pentita, pentiti) is a colloquial term to designate people known in Italian criminal procedure terminology as collaborators of justice (collaboratori di giustizia), i.e. former members of criminal organizations who decided to collaborate with a public prosecutor.
+The judicial category of pentiti was originally created in the 1970s to combat violence and terrorism during the period of left- and right-wing terrorism known as the Years of Lead.
 During the 1986–87 Maxi Trial and after the testimony of Tommaso Buscetta, the term was increasingly applied to former members of organized crime in Italy who had abandoned their organization and started helping investigators.

 Role and benefits

 In exchange for the information they deliver, pentiti receive shorter sentences for their crimes, in some cases even freedom.
 In the Italian judicial system, pentiti can obtain personal protection, a new name, and some money to start a new life in another place, possibly abroad.

 This practice is common in other countries as well.
-In the United States, criminals testifying against their former associates can enter the Witness Protection Program, and be given new identities with supporting paperwork.
+In the United States, criminals testifying against their former associates can enter the Witness Protection Program and be given new identities with supporting paperwork.
 The Italian Mafia bosses Buscetta and Francesco Marino Mannoia were allowed to live in the U.S. under new identities in the Witness Protection Program when Italy did not yet have such a program.